bertrandk/rio-js-training-data-fetch-demo/README.md

 ```

+## Exercise Two

+It's never fun to stare at a blank page when fetching data.
+Lets add a loading indicator.

+- Add a state value to keep track of if the data is loading
+- While the data is loading, displaying a loading place holder text
+- Once the data resolves - display the results

 ## API Response

 The result from the API contains quite a bit of data.
 The full schema is blow, however the key values we care abbout are the `hits` array, which is the result object.